 And don't forget the growing numbers of retired business executives.
 Many remain active and interested in business and are itching to make a contribution by attending advisory board meetings and offering their experience, wisdom and advice.

 Formal boards of directors may be required

-Charles Cazabon, Managing Partner, Co-investments, BDC Capital, said the stakes rise considerably when businesses shift from using advisory boards to statutory boards of directors.
+Charles Cazabon, Managing Partner, Growth Venture Co-investment Fund, BDC Capital, said the stakes rise considerably when businesses shift from using advisory boards to statutory boards of directors.

 This usually occurs when businesses either transform into public companies or when they take on investors—such as venture capital funds or private equity firms—who want board representation to represent their interests.